Swalla: Critical reception

 Justin Ivey from XXL wrote that Minaj "comes through to close out the track with bars that steal the show".
 Joshua Espinoza of Complex wrote that "Jason and Ty handle their verses nicely, but Nicki is definitely the star", also saying that the song "definitely has potential".
 Rap-Up also praised Minaj's verse saying that she "anchors the track with a third and final verse that many will likely assume is another thinly-veiled jab at Remy Ma".
 Hilary Hughes from MTV News wrote that this is a "steamy number that has all three chiming in over a wobbly beat that would feel right at home on the floor of a beach club in the Caribbean".
+Kat Stevens of Freaky Trigger described the song as "[r]idiculous robo-dancehall with a Men At Work piccolo hook and the stupidest drum pattern I've heard in ages", adding: "It certainly stands out when played in the middle of a swamp of Ed Sheeran."

 Music video

 On February 24, 2017, the official lyric video for "Swalla", directed by Alex Lockett, was uploaded to Derulo's YouTube channel.
 The music video premiered on March 17, 2017.
 As of August 2025, the music video has received over 1.8 billion views on YouTube.